Looks like an investment to me

-I have always thought that the words ‘investor’ and ‘investment’ were two of the most overused and misused words during the hyped-up property fest that was Spain’s property market from 2000 and I tried hard to keep them out of my vocabulary.
-In the worst of cases, these ‘investors’ were still piling into overpriced tat fully two years after signs were clearly visible that a severe price correction was looming, only most people chose to look the other way and pretend all was well.
+I think the words ‘property investment’ were two of the most overused and misused words during the hyped-up property fest that was Spain’s property market from 2000 until the 2008 meltdown.
+As a result, I try to keep them out of my vocabulary.
+In the worst cases, ‘investors’ were still piling into overpriced tat, aka, property investment, fully two years after clear signs a severe price correction was looming.
+As ever, most people chose to look the other way and pretend all was well.
 But it’s a fact that Spain’s property market was in deep trouble as early as the end of 2005 and was always going to be a major accident regardless of what was happening in the rest of the world.
-The fall-out from the wider global turmoil triggered by the sub-prime crisis in the US just made it a whole lot worse.
+The fall-out from the wider global turmoil just made it a whole lot worse.

 Typically, a boom-era investor bought a two bedroom apartment off-plan and waited two to four years for delivery.
-As the feeding frenzy didn’t really get underway until about 2002 this meant that by the time many people were getting the keys to a finished property the market was already past the peak and heading south.
-Having got the ‘investor’ bug thousands made it much worse by purchasing more than one unit, buying into the fable that they would have no trouble selling on during construction for a profit so there was no danger that they would ever have to service the mortgage that they were taking on.
-But in the unlikely event that they hadn’t sold before completion then they could service the mortgage through rental income so either way, no worries.
+However, as the feeding frenzy didn’t really get underway until about 2002 this meant that by the time people were getting keys to a finished property the market was already past the peak and heading south.
+Having got the property investment bug thousands made it much worse by purchasing more than one unit.
+They bought the fairytale that they would have no trouble selling on during construction for a profit.
+Firstly, they believed there was no danger they would ever have to service the mortgage they took on.
+Furthermore, they believed that in the unlikely event that they hadn’t sold before completion then they could service the mortgage through rental income.
+Either way, no worries.
 Well, we all know what happened next and for most it went pear-shaped.